icgc-dcc/dcc-docs/docs/download/downloading_data.md

     ![Portal-Login](images/Portal_login.png)

-2. After successful authentication, you will know that you have Cloud Access to the controlled tier if the "Login" link is replaced with a green cloud icon
+2. After successful authentication, you will know that you have Cloud Access to the controlled tier if the `Login` link is replaced with a green cloud icon

     ![DACO-Cloud-Access](images/daco-cloud-access.png)

-3. Click on Token Manager
+3. Click on `Token Manager`
     ![Token-Manager-Link](images/token-manager-link.png)

-4. Select `collab.download` and click "Generate" button to create an access token for downloading data from Collaboratory
+4. Select `collab.download` and click `Generate` button to create an access token for downloading data from Collaboratory

     ![Token-Manager](images/token-manager-collab.png)